 · To help parents meet their own goals, including economic independence

 · Head Start was established in 1965 to help low-income families provide their children with developmentally appropriate education, health and social services to better prepare them to achieve in school and society.

 · Initially, Head Start served preschool children 3-5.

 · Early Head Start (EHS) was created in 1994 to target the needs of pregnant women, infants and toddlers, thereby fostering positive development at even earlier stages

 Head Start is funded by the United States Congress and administered through the Department of Health and Human Services.

-· Head Start has served more than 18 million children and their families.
+· According to the National Head Start Association, Head Start programs have helped more than 32 million children and their families.